daido-kido/daido-kido.github.io/content/authors/admin/_index.md

 # and uncomment the lines below.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'kido.daidou.45m@st.kyoto-u.ac.jp'
+email: 'daido.kido@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Daido Kido is a PhD Student at Graduate School of Economics, Kyoto University.
+Daido Kido is an associate professor at Department of Economics, Otaru University of Commerce.
 His research fields are Econometrics and Causal Inference.

 {{< icon name="download" pack="fas" >}} Download my CV from {{< staticref "uploads/curriculum-vitae/CV.pdf" "newtab" >}}here{{< /staticref >}}.